-Notes: TBD = To be determined, usually at the time the project is listed in the working (5-year) CIP
+TBD = To be determined, usually at the time the project is listed in the working (5-year) CIP.

-- 1. Project costs presented in 2014 dollars 2.
-Estimated costs are from TMDL studies or from BCWMC 2016-2020 working CIP; as projects are added to the CIP, preliminary cost estimates will be added to the 5-year working CIP and refined through the feasibility study process 3.
+- 1. Project costs presented in 2015 dollars. - 2.
+Estimated costs are from TMDL studies or from BCWMC 2017-2021 working CIP; as projects are added to the CIP, preliminary cost estimates will be added to the 5-year working CIP and refined through the feasibility study process. - 3.
 ML-14: Project may include lakeshore restoration projects administered by the BCWMC.
-The City of Plymouth has already performed lakeshore restoration on some properties adjacent to Medicine Lake. - 4.
-SL-3: Project already levied, to be constructed in 2015. - 6.
-SL-11: Project not yet included in 5-year working CIP. - 6.
-TW-2: Project already levied, to be constructed in 2015. - 7.
-NL-1: Project includes construction of Jordan Outlot Pond and Pond NB 29A,B. The City of New Hope has already constructed ponds NB 35A, B, C but not to the degree as proposed in the lake and watershed management plan.
-Costs shown are for Jordan Outlot and NB 29A,B ponds only. - 8.
-NL-2: The Four Seasons Mall Area Water Quality Project includes construction of two new water quality treatment ponds and restoration of an eroding stream channel.
-One of the ponds will be located on the Four Seasons Mall site; the other pond will be located southwest of the mall site, near the intersection of 40th Ave.
-N. and Pilgrim Lane.
-The original proposed project (from the 1996 Northwood Lake Watershed and Lake Management Plan) was to dredge and enlarge pond NB-07 to provide additional treatment of stormwater runoff.
-The 2012 feasibility study for the Four Seasons Mall Area Water Quality Project concluded that it was not feasible to convert pond NB-07 (a wetland) to a stormwater pond.
-The feasibility study also included two scenarios as alternatives to the proposed dredging.
-The Commission selected Scenario 1 as their preferred alternative. - 9.
-NL-2: Project already levied; to be constructed in 2016 - 10.
-2015CR-M. Certified levy to county in 2014 (\$1,000,000); remaining costs to be funded by BCWMC closed project account; to be constructed in 2015.
+The City of Plymouth has already performed lakeshore restoration on some properties adjacent to Medicine Lake.

+4. Estimated cost of projects ML-19 and SL-9 do not include the annual cost of chemical precipitant and operation/maintenance of treatment facility. - 5.
+2017CR-P: Project is based on recommednations in the 2009 Plymouth Creek Restoration feasibility study. - 6.
+SL-3 and TW-2: Projects already levied, to be constructed in 2015. - 7.
+NL-1: Project based on Option 4 of the 1996 Northwood Lake Watershed and Lake Management Plan.
+Project includes construction of a pond upstream of Northwood Lake and installation of underground stormwater treatment and reuse system, and bioinfiltration cells. - 8.
+NL-2: The Four Seasons Mall Area Water Quality Project could include construction of stormwater treatment ponds, restoration of an eroding stream channel, alum treatment of stormwater, or other projects to address phosphorus loading.
+The project stem from recommendations from the 1996 Northwood Lake Watershed and Lake Management Plan .
+The 2012 feasibility study for the Four Seasons Mall Area Water Quality Project is still being considered and refined.
+The BCWMC has already levied for the project defined as option 1 in the 2012 feasibility study. - 9.
+2015CR-M: Project is based on recommendations in the Feasibility Study for 2015 Bassett Creek Main Stem Restoration Project (2014).
+Project already levied: the BCWMC certified a levy to the county for 2015 (\$1,000,000); remaining costs to be funded by BCWMC - 10.
+2017CR-M: Project is based on recommendations in the Feasibility Study for 2012 Bassett Creek Main Stem Restoration Project (2011).

-11. BC-2: Replaces BC-2 and BC-8 in future projects table of 2004 BCWMC Plan (Option 2 BC-HH1111-1 and Option 3 BC-HH11-1 in the Bassett Creek Main Stem Watershed Management Plan, respectively)
+11. BC-2/BC-8: Option 2 BC-HH1111-1 and Option 3 BC-HH11-1 in the Bassett Creek Main Stem Watershed Management Plan (2000). - 12.
+BC-4: Project would divert currently untreated stormwater runoff to the pond. - 13.
+BC-5: Project based on Option 7 in the Bassett Creek Main Stem Watershed Management Plan to treat currently untreated stormwater runoff to reduce phosphorus loading.